SasView/documents/Sasview Roadmap.md

 * Finish overhaul of the Corfunc module
 * Begin model fitting refactoring work to allow reading in an array representing either P(Q) or S(Q) for P*/S fits, fitting oriented models to 1D cuts, etc.
 * Finish work on (some rudimentary) tools for SAXS/SANS co-refinement
 * Finish initial simultaneous/constrained workflow upgrades
+* Finish refactoring of slicers
 * Begin work on advanced model fitting tutorial
 * Begin work on writing custom models tutorial
 * Create first in series of video tutorials